3343/edge/tools/edge_v/README.md

 ```bash
 PREFIX=$(pwd) make MOABDIR="path_to_MOAB" UCVMDIR="path_to_UCVMC" PROJ4DIR="path_to_Proj_4"
 ```
-The paths to MOAB library and UCVMC library are requiredIf `PROJ4DIR` is not provided, the Proj.4 library within UCVMC will be searched and used.
+The paths to MOAB library and UCVMC library are required.
+If `PROJ4DIR` is not provided, the Proj.4 library within UCVMC will be searched and used.
 By default, the released tool is in `$(pwd)`.
 Please set `PREFIX` to change it.

 One can also set up the dependent libraries in the `Makefile.inc` file, and simply run:
 ```bash